poiyomi/PoiyomiDocs/blog/2025-05-18-introducing-9.2/introducing-9.2.md

 tags: [shader, vrchat, updates, update, major update]
 ---

 Heya, BluWizard here!
-Just wanna hop in to give you a scoop on Poiyomi 9.2, a major update to the shader!
+Just wanna hop in to give you some info on Poiyomi 9.2, a major update to the shader that has just released!

 While most of the features haven't changed, this update has introduced native support for [VRC Light Volumes](https://github.com/REDSIM/VRCLightVolumes), an excellent voxel-based Light Probes replacement for VRChat Worlds.
 Alongside that, are various amount of bug fixes and improvements!
 See the [Changelog](/changelog) Blog for all the details.